 Islands off of Venice They range in distance and are worth it if you have an extended stay or a strong passion for one of the things the islands are known for (like glass blowing).

-Lido Lido is the local beach, which is great if you want to get some sun away from the city but don’t feel like traveling far away.
-You can take a quick ferry 15 minutes from San Marco to get there.
-Most of it is public, but there are areas where you can rent daybeds for 15 or 20 Euro.
-You’ll notice that it’s suddenly really open and devoid of people by the water whereas the rest of the beach is super crowded in the summer — that’s why.
+Lido A local beach that’s a quick 15-minute ferry from San Marco so that you can get some sun.
+Most of it is public, but there are areas where you can rent daybeds for 15 or 20 Euro—You’ll notice that it’s suddenly really open and devoid of people by the water whereas the rest of the beach is super crowded.

 Giudecca The Cipriani is here and good to go for a peach bellini (supposedly the best in Venice).
 It will be a scene but makes for great people watching.
 The hotel has a complimentary water taxi shuttle from San Marco that’s about 10 minutes.
 Otherwise, there is a church and a promenade to walk on on the island itself.